 The line was extended north to Riverplace at one point, but was later cut back to Moody St to permit Portland Streetcar to enter the south water front district.

-In recent years the line has been cut back to Powers Marine Park to permit construction of the Sellwood Bridge.
-It is hoped service to to South Waterfront will be restore later in 2016.
+In recent years the line had been cut back to Powers Marine Park to permit construction of the Sellwood Bridge.
+The line re-opened to the South Waterfront 2017.

 The Double-Decker and the Master Unit were retired back to the Trolley Museum in Brooks due to the wear and tare running the cars on the WST.
 The streetcar operated today is a modern built Vintage Trolley.